Bevel Protractor Definition, 6 Types, Range, Construction, Advantages, Disadvantages & Application [PDF]

 Video By Magic Works

-• Vernier Scale: The Vernier scale is typically engraved directly onto the blade of the bevel protractor.
-It consists of a series of graduated marks that allow for precise angle measurements.
+Vernier Scale: Engraved directly onto the blade, the Vernier scale consists of graduated marks for precise angle measurements.

-• Magnifier: Some bevel protractors may include a small magnifying lens located on the protractor head to enhance the visibility of the degree scale.
+Magnifier: Some models include a small magnifying lens on the protractor head to improve visibility of the degree scale.

-• Light Source: Some bevel protractors may also include a small light source located on the protractor head to provide illumination for easier reading of the degree scale.
+Light Source: In some cases, a small light source on the protractor head enhances visibility for easier reading of the degree scale.

 It’s important to note that the specific parts of a bevel protractor may vary depending on the manufacturer and model of the instrument.
 However, the basic design and functionality will remain the same.